djdougan/mfe/README.md

 12. Scroll down to find "Access Keys"
 13. Click "Create access key"
 14. Select "Command Line Interface (CLI)"
-15. Scroll down and tick the "I understand..." check box and click "Next"
+15. Scroll down, tick the "I understand..." check box and click "Next"
 16. Copy and/or download the Access Key ID and Secret Access Key to use for deployment.

+## Small Required Change to historyApiFallback

+Before starting on the next section, we will need to fix a bug related to the historyApiFallback settings.
+Otherwise, you will be met with 404 errors in certain situations such as directly accessing http://localhost:8081/pricing.

+Find this code in the webpack/dev.js file in both marketing and the container:

+devServer: {
+port: 8082,
+historyApiFallback: {
+index: "index.html",
+},
+},

+You may resolve the issue by adding a / to the front of index.html:

+devServer: {
+port: 8082,
+historyApiFallback: {
+index: "/index.html",
+},
+},

+Or, by setting to true:

+devServer: {
+port: 8082,
+historyApiFallback: true,
+},
+After making this change, remember to restart both of your servers.